Something has been on my mind, and I decided I needed to do a blog post about it…

 Enjoy the Journey

 Part of my approach to personal development is to do things I enjoy on occasion so I don’t feel deprived.
+It’s important, after all, to show some self-love.

 Be Easy on Yourself

 The bottom line of what I want to express to you is my own personal grief that I’ve felt in the past when I eat poorly or skip my routines.
 I’ve had the tendency to beat myself up over this, especially because I run Morning Upgrade and feel the need to be a certain person all the time.
+Personal development takes hard work; sometimes, you must show yourself grace when you fall short.

 Personal development is an amazing journey that doesn’t have to be perfect.
 Work on yourself to be 1% better today than you were yesterday, but also be easy on yourself.
-You can start off casual with your efforts and stay there if you want to.
+You can start off casually with your efforts and stay there if you want to.

-And maybe one day you’ll wake up and decide to start a weekly blog…learn how to podcast…write a book…and who knows what else? 😃
+And maybe one day you’ll wake up and decide to start a weekly blog…learn how to podcast…write a self-help book…and who knows what else? 😃

 Key Takeaways

-- Personal development and growth are important, but your journey doesn’t have to be perfect.
+• Personal development and growth are important, but your journey doesn’t have to be perfect.

-- You can start off casual with your routines and build from there.
+• You can start off casual with your routines and build from there.

-- Be easy on yourself.
+• Be easy on yourself.
+Self-improvement takes time.

-- Create a life of abundance and fun that you enjoy.
+• Create a life of abundance and fun that you enjoy.